County Ground, Southampton

-The County Ground in Southampton, England was a cricket and football ground.
+The County Ground in Southampton, England, was a cricket and football ground.
 It was the home of Hampshire County Cricket Club from the 1885 English cricket season until the 2000 English cricket season.
 The ground also served as the home ground for Southampton Football Club from 1896 to 1898.

 Background

 Early Hampshire cricket teams had played first-class cricket in Southampton since 1842 at the Antelope Ground, under the supervision of Daniel Day.
-Following building speculation, the county team moved across the River Itchen to Day's Antelope Ground, although the building proposal fell through and so Hampshire returned across the river to the Antelope Ground.
+Following building speculation, the county team moved across the River Itchen to Day's Itchen Ground, although the building proposal fell through and so Hampshire returned across the river to the Antelope Ground.
 Hampshire County Cricket Club, formed in September 1863, became tenants.
 In 1883, James Fellowes began negotiations for the lease and development of 8 acre land in Northlands Road which formed part of the Hulse estate.
 With an agreement reached between Hampshire County Cricket Club and the estate, Hampshire played their final match at the Antelope Ground in August 1884 and moved to Northlands Road for the 1885 season.

 History

 Early years and football venue

 The County Ground was originally leased for £160 annually, with the condition that a pavilion be built.
 This was done for the cost of £2,000, which had been raised.
 The County Ground was opened on 9 May 1885 by Elizabeth, Countess of Northesk, the wife of George Carnegie, 9th Earl of Northesk who was at the time the club president.
 The grand opening match was between South Hampshire and North Hampshire.
 The inaugural first-class match saw Hampshire play a Marylebone Cricket Club (MCC) in June 1885 side captained by the Scot John Russel; the MCC winning the match by an innings margin.
-Ten days later Hampshire played their first county match there with Derbyshire as the visitors, though this too also resulted in another heavy innings defeat for Hampshire.
+Ten days later Hampshire played their first county match there with Derbyshire as the visitors, though this too resulted in another heavy innings defeat for Hampshire.
 In 1886, Hampshire lost its first-class status after years of difficult circumstances and poor results.
 However, Hampshire still played minor matches at the ground.
 The Hampshire County Ground Company was founded in 1893 and purchased the freehold of the ground from Sir Edward Hulse for £5,400.
 Hampshire were restored to first-class status in 1895, with the County Ground hosting its first County Championship match in the same year.